cds-snc/ircc-rescheduler/web/README.md

 - `RAZZLE_AWS_SECRET_ACCESS_KEY`: Config option for [Amazon SES](https://aws.amazon.com/ses/).
 Required on startup.

+- `RAZZLE_IRCC_RECEIVING_ADDRESS`: Local and Staging requests will be sent to this email address.
+For testing put your own email address when running the app locally.
+In production, the app will use the recevingAddress in the location file.
+Required on startup.

 - `RAZZLE_SENDING_ADDRESS`: Requests will be marked as sent from this email address.
 Must be [verified by SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).
 Required on startup.

 - `RAZZLE_SITE_URL`: URL to be used for things such as redirects.